• Skip to primary navigation

 A little cooking spray in your slow cooker makes cleanup much easier.
 Otherwise, a thin layer of oats will stick to the edge of the pot.

 Want to play around with the ingredients?
-Try firm pears instead of apples or substitute walnuts or pecans in place of the almonds.
+Try firm pears instead of apples or substitute walnuts or pecans in place of almonds.

 Or, if someone in your household doesn’t like nuts, leave them out of the slow cooker and add them to individual servings instead.